Configuration analyzer for protection policies in EOP and Microsoft Defender for Office 365

 Configuration drift analysis and history tab in the configuration analyzer

-This tab allows you to track the changes that you've made to your custom security policies.
+This tab allows you to track the changes that have been made to your security policies and how those changes compare to the Standard or Strict settings.
 By default, the following information is displayed:

 - Last modified